Frequently Asked Questions (FAQs) about stereology grade tissue

 Remember that the Optical Fractionator probe requires tissue thick enough so you can focus on several distinct focal planes.
 This is dependent on the post-processing tissue thickness.
 Your thickly cut sections may shrink so much during post-processing that distinguishing several focal planes is difficult—if not impossible.

-6) Is it acceptable to change disector height between experiments or across subjects?
+7) Is it acceptable to change disector height among groups or within groups?
 I am unsure about whether or not to maintain the height of my disector across tissue specimens that vary in thickness.

 Checking section thickness up front can be helpful in selecting sampling parameters appropriate for each specimen.
 Thin tissue will limit you to a short disector that may require the use of more sampling sites to obtain your target cell counts—smaller SRS Grid step sizes produce more sampling sites.